burliEnterprises/wishwiz/README.md

 ------------------------------------------------------------

-# ToDo:
+## ToDo:
-- price filter, only free products searched for by now

 - item range, user decides how many products are shown(?)

 -------------------------------------------------------------

-# Resolved:
+## Resolved:

 - Don't override all elements when new ones are found in getFreeStuff(), add them to the List --> otherwise DOM gets too big and elements on top are left out when new ones join the List

 - only enable extension on the site wish.com

+-
+- price filter, only free products searched for by now